 Generate PIC code suitable for some embedded systems.
 All calls are made using PC relative address, and all data is addressed using the \$gp register.
+No more than 65536 bytes of global data may be used.
 This requires GNU as and GNU ld which do most of the work.
+This currently only works on targets which use ECOFF; it does not work with ELF.